 When planning a new service or program, human service agencies should take transportation into account.
 Agencies should also consider transportation when developing plans for individual consumers.

 Site Location and Scheduling

-Site location planning – Before establishing, relocating or expanding a program facility make every effort to find sites that are pedestrian and public transit accessible.
-The vast majority of the Commonwealth’s public transit systems are now accessible to persons with disabilities.
+- Before establishing, relocating, or expanding a program facility, make every effort to find sites that are pedestrian-friendly and have access to public transit

-- Authorize trip sharing with paratransit riders and consumers from other agencies, whenever clinically appropriate.
+- Authorize trip sharing with consumers from other agencies whenever clinically appropriate

 This information is provided by EOHHS Human Service Transportation Office.